Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Conclusion

 Our supplementary conclusions are as follows:

 \begin{enumerate} \item In agreement with VH20, the interior regions of Uranus ($\gtrsim 1$ kbar) have likely remained hot and supercritical since formation, provided its outer composition gradient remains convectively stable.
-The requirement of long-term convective stability is a consequence of 1) the Uranian gravity data (which adiabatic and homogeneous models can not reproduce), 2) the need for initial $Z$ composition gradients and formation models, and 3) its measured internal flux. \item Provided that substantial regions of Neptune’s interior ($\gtrsim$0.6 M$_P$) undergo post-mixing adiabatic cooling, ices in these regions may undergo a supercritical-to-solid phase transition. \item Both planets may experience H$_2$/water phase separation, with Neptune potentially undergoing more significant water depletion. \item If Neptune experiences more convective mixing, as suggested by this work, Neptune may have higher atmospheric metallicity than Uranus. \end{enumerate}
+The requirement of long-term convective stability is a consequence of 1) an expected non-adiabatic and inhomogeneous interior \citep{Scheibe2019, Neuenschwander2022, Neuenschwander2024, Lin2024} and 2) the need to explain its low measured internal flux \citep{Nettelmann2016, VazanHelled2020}. \item Provided that substantial regions of Neptune’s interior ($\gtrsim$0.6 M$_P$) undergo post-mixing adiabatic cooling, ices in these regions may undergo a supercritical-to-solid phase transition. \item Both planets may experience H$_2$/water phase separation, with Neptune potentially undergoing more significant water depletion. \item If Neptune experiences more convective mixing, as suggested by this work, Neptune may have higher atmospheric metallicity than Uranus. \end{enumerate}

 The prediction that Neptune may have a higher atmospheric metallicity than Uranus is supported by atmospheric measurements \citep[e.g., Figures 7 and 2 of ][respectively]{Guillot2023, HelledHoward2024}.
 The atmospheric metallicity measurements of Uranus and Neptune range between $\sim$30--74 and $\sim$40--93 times the solar abundances respectively.\footnote{Ranges are based on C/H and S/H ALMA, VLA, HST, and Keck measurements listed in Table 2 of \cite{Guillot2023}.} In addition to atmospheric measurements, interior models predict that Neptune's outer metallicity could be higher than that of Uranus.
-For example, early work by \cite{Podolak1995} predicted that the atmospheric composition of Neptune would be very different than that of Uranus.
+For example, early work by \cite{Podolak1995} predicted that the atmospheric composition of Neptune would be very different from that of Uranus.
 Guided only by static interior density models and early gravity data, \cite{Podolak1995} could not explain this difference at the time.
 Another example is the models of \cite{Nettelmann2013a}, whose Neptune models show a greater outer heavy element abundance than their Uranus models.
-Superadiabatic atmospheric temperature profiles studied by \cite{Leconte2017} and \cite{Cavalie2017} show that the O/H ratio of Uranus should be less than 160 times the solar value, and about 540 times solar in Neptune.
+Super-adiabatic atmospheric temperature profiles studied by \cite{Leconte2017} and \cite{Cavalie2017} show that the O/H ratio of Uranus should be less than 160 times the solar value, and about 540 times solar in Neptune.